Tornado3P9/Linux-Console-Tools/README.md

-# An old collection of notes and scripts
+# An old collection of notes and scripts.

+This is a reupload of an earlier directory to my primary GitHub account.
+I have excluded the Macromedia Flash 8 content from 2011, which, while enjoyable, is not relevant to this Linux directory.
+I do not plan to organize or update many of these notes or scripts, as this is a personal collection intended for my own use.
+However, I have no objections if others choose to view it.

 - https://explainshell.com/
 - https://ss64.com/bash/